dloscutoff/pip/docs/Operator list.md

+# List of operators

 Operators are listed in ASCII order.
-See also the [precedence table](https://github.com/dloscutoff/pip/blob/master/Documentation/Precedence%20table.md).
+See also: [precedence table](https://github.com/dloscutoff/pip/blob/master/docs/Precedence%20table.md).
 For guaranteed up-to-date information, your best bet is to read the code: there's a reasonably human-readable precedence table in `operators.py`.

 ### Meta-operators

+The following operators change the way other operators are used, when applied on them.

 `$` Fold: occurs before a binary operator; the resulting compound operator is unary, with the same precedence as the original binary operator